 I don't have a smart phone to use for two-factor authentication

 Two-factor authentication can be set up on other mobile devices as well (such as an iPad).
 Those who do not have a suitable device or want to use an alternative method to authenticate can install a browser plugin to display the two-factor authentication code in their browser.
-We recommend Authenticator.
+We tested Authenticator.